Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 The adult moth typically emerges in May and June and can sometimes be seen near lights in the evening.

-They feed on nectar from flowers but also have a fondness for certain plants like violets, goldenrods, and clovers.
+They feed on nectar from flowers and are fond of certain plants, such as violets, goldenrods, and clovers.

 12. Regal Moth

-The regal moth (Citheronia regalis) is one of the most beautiful types of moths in North Carolina.
+The regal moth (Citheronia regalis) is one of the most beautiful moths in North Carolina.

 Its bright red and yellow coloring makes it hard to miss in the wild.
 This species is also known as the royal walnut moth or the hickory horned devil.